zenicko/qaguru-py-6-page-object/README.md

    1. Use `type()` or `set_value()`

    **Note.** The chain of functions `clear().type()` is similar to  `set_value()`.
-3. Added the waiting for all selene actions
+3. Added the waiting for all selene actions.

    Set in the config this `browser.config.wait_for_no_overlap_found_by_js = True`.